AviatrixSystems/Docs/HowTos/CloudN_workflow.rst

 	.. note::

-		Normally, when users perform feature "Factory Reset" on Aviatrix Controller GUI, Aviatrix Controller will notify Managed Cloudn to perform "Factory Reset".
+		Normally, when users perform feature "Factory Reset" on Aviatrix Controller GUI, Aviatrix Controller will notify Managed CloudN to perform "Factory Reset".
 If Managed CloudN does not function "Factory Reset" properly through Aviatrix Controller, users need to execute the step 4.4 below.

 (Optional) Step 4.4 Perform feature "Factory Reset" on CloudN GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^